afirstenberg/interactive-canvas-client-react/docs/building.md

 If you make changes, you'll need to take some steps to re-build and/or redeploy.

-If you edit the React app:
+#### If you edit the React app:

 1. Rebuild with `npm run build`
 2. Redeploy with `firebase deploy --only hosting`

-If you edit the webhook:
+#### If you edit the webhook:

 1. Redeploy with `firebase deploy --only functions`

+#### Updating Actions Builder

 If you change the scenes, intents, types, or other configurations in the Actions Builder using the web, you don't need to make any changes but you may wish to update your local copy of the configuration:

 1. Change to the "sdk" directory
 2. Download with `gactions pull`

+#### Updating Actions Builder pulled files

 If, instead, you make those configuration changes using the files under `sdk`, you need to send them to Google and enable the preview version of them:

 1. Change to the "sdk" directory
 2. Redeploy with `gactions push`
 3. Enable these versions for preview by switching (or reloading) the "Testing" tab or running `gactions deploy preview`